 - INFO 282 Seminar in Library Management Particularly sections on project management, the emerging future: technology issues and trends, change management [Select class number and then topic]

-- INFO 287 Seminar in Information Science Sections on the hyperlinked library, user experience, library services for the digital age, innovation and participatory practice in libraries (to include Maker Spaces), open access, design thinking, cybersecurity [Select class number and then topic]
+- INFO 287 Seminar in Information Science Sections on the hyperlinked library, user experience, library services for the digital age, innovation and participatory practice in libraries (to include Maker Spaces), open access, design thinking, cybersecurity, AI in the library, Augmented and Virtual Reality [Select class number and then topic]

 - INFO 294 Professional Experience: Internships